 Use Other Rooms in Your Church

 If you’re blessed with extra space in your building, convert it into worship rooms.
 A Sunday school classroom or banquet hall can be set up with folding chairs spaced six feet apart for social distancing.
 Use audio and video equipment to broadcast the services.
+Here are some church design trends for COVID-19.

 Rethink After-Service Refreshments